In the 1990s, when solo female travel wasn’t so common yet, I took off on an Africa trip .

 So yes, there is much poverty in Africa, but there is also much poverty elsewhere.
-Many people in Africa are unbelievably wealthy, and the middle class is thriving.
+Many people in Africa are unbelievably wealthy, and in places, the middle class is thriving.

 Think of this: Africa leads the world in diamond exports and has plenty of the world’s mineral resources, including bauxite, gold, platinum and many more.
-There’s a lot of wealth in Africa – it just happens to be concentrated in a very few hands.
+There’s plenty of wealth in Africa – it just happens to be concentrated in a very few hands.

 You may have to bribe a few people but in the past decades, things have dramatically changed.
 Gone are the days when you had to systematically bribe immigration officers just to stamp your passport or get it back from them!
 Yes, it still happens, but it’s rare.
 In fact, in a year of full-time travel in Africa, I was asked for a ‘little extra’ less than a handful of times…

-True, there are life-threatening diseases in Africa, although they’re more often than not in remote areas with little access to health care or even vaccinations for children; there's a good chance these won't be the areas you're visiting.
+True, there are life-threatening diseases in Africa, although they’re more often than not in remote areas with little access to health care or even vaccinations for children.
 But take basic health precautions, get your vaccinations, and keep an eye on your health (and get health insurance no matter what!)

 Yes it is.
 And cold.
 And rainy.
 And windy.
 The Sahara can be stifling during the day and freezing at night.
 Rainforests and tropical areas can just about melt you, true, but head north or south and you’ll be in climates probably similar to those you have at home.
-(As an aside, the coldest I’ve probably EVER been was in South Africa, when I arrived in mid-winter dressed for summer.
+(As an aside, the coldest I’ve probably EVER been was in South Africa, that time I arrived in mid-winter dressed for summer.)

 Some are, indeed.
-Of the world’s 10 largest cities, only one, Lagos, is in Africa.
+Of the world’s 10 largest cities, only one, Cairo, is in Africa with the next one, Lagos, checking in at #18.
 If you look by population, Africa doesn’t even make the list.
 Most of these mega-cities are in… China, with South Asia in second place.